bakame-php/aide/src/Error/README.md

 use Bakame\Aide\Error\Cloak;

-Cloak::throwOnError(); // by default calls via Cloack should throw
+Cloak::throwOnError(); // by default calls via Cloak should throw

 if (!$touch = Cloak::warning(touch(...), Cloak::SILENT)) {
-    // errors are still available via the `errors` methpd
+    // errors are still available via the `errors` method
     // but throwing will not happen
     $touch->errors();
 }